lu7did/PixiePi/README.md

 Google "raspberry pi rpitx low pass filter" to get some good advice on what to put between your Raspberry and your antenna Or go to https://www.dk0tu.de/blog/2016/05/28_Raspberry_Pi_Lowpass_Filters/ for very good and easy to implement ideas

+Remember that most national regulations requires the armonics and other spurious outcome to be -30 dB below the fundamental.

 # Schematics